NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 While this work focuses on the PA, there are several other notable algorithms that have been developed.
 There is of course the PA @parareal_og_2001, but the Parallel Implicit Time-Integrator (PITA) method has been developed as an implicit variation @FarhatEtAl2003.
 The Parallel Full Approximation Scheme in Space and Time (PFASST) @EmmettMinion2012 @RuprechtEtAl2013_SC and Revisionist Integral Deferred Correction (RIDC) @ChristliebEtAl2010 are based on the idea of deferred-corrections.
-A sub-class of PTI algorithms is based diagonalizing the time discretization matrix and decoupling an "all-at-once" system into a series of sub-systems @MadayRonquist2008; this type of method is particularly notable because it is well suited for dissipative and hyperbolic problems @GanderEtAl2021.
+A sub-class of PinT algorithms is based diagonalizing the time discretization matrix and decoupling an "all-at-once" system into a series of sub-systems @MadayRonquist2008; this type of method is particularly notable because it is well suited for dissipative and hyperbolic problems @GanderEtAl2021.
 On the other end, both the Space-time Multigrid (STMG), which treats the whole space-time domain simultaneously @HortonVandewalle1995, and Space-time concurrent multigrid waveform relaxation (WRMG), which relies on cyclic reduction to run in polylog parallel time with linear serial complexity @LubichOstermann1987 @VandewalleVandeVelde1994 @HortonEtAl1995 @VandewalleHorton1995, are well suited for parabolic partial differential equations.
 Finally, the Multigrid Reduction in Time (MGRIT) algorithm has been developed at Lawrence-Livermore National Lab to target hyperbolic problems, computational fluid dynamics, power grids, medical applications, etc. @FriedhoffEtAl2013.